Lumineers – Clute, TX

 Transform Your Smile with Less Prep Time

 Lumineers are perhaps the best way to completely transform your smile without altering your current teeth.
-Lumineers are extremely thin veneers that are shaped according to your needs and stuck over the surface of your teeth with an adhesive.
+Lumineers are extremely thin dental veneers that are shaped according to your needs and stuck over the surface of your teeth with an adhesive.
 This masks any deformities your teeth may have, be it discoloration, fractures, chips, or any others.
-If you have several issues that you want to mask simultaneously, call us to learn how Lumineers may be your best option.
+If you have several cosmetic dental issues that you want to mask simultaneously, call us to learn how Lumineers in Clute may be your best option.

 Why Choose Woodshore Family Dentistry for Lumineers?

 What Are Dental Lumineers?

 Lumineers are a type of advanced dental veneer.
 People often opt for veneers because they can simply be attached to your existing teeth, and they completely transform their appearance.
 But with traditional veneers, the dentist has to shave off some of the surface enamel to accommodate them, making them permanent.
 In fact, most cosmetic dentistry treatments require some alterations.
 If you get dental crowns, for example, the dentist will have to file your teeth down to an extremely small size so that the crowns can be placed over them.

 With Lumineers, you can avoid all of that.
 Lumineers are extremely thin veneers that can simply be stuck over your existing teeth using a simple adhesive.
 The dentist doesn’t have to alter your existing teeth at all, which makes it completely non-invasive.
 You can even get the Lumineers removed whenever you want, making it a reversible procedure.
 Furthermore, it completely masks all deformities and projects the perfect dental appearance when you smile.
 Lumineers are also stain-resistant, so they don’t get discolored easily.